mrrajput04/node-orm-starters/README.md

 - **Type Safety**: Full TypeScript support where applicable
 - **Production Ready**: Includes security, logging, and best practices

+## ✨ What's Included
+Each starter template comes with:

+🔧 Production-ready setup with proper project structure 🛡️ Comprehensive error handling and validation
+⚙️ Environment variable configuration with .env support 📝 Database migrations and seeders (where applicable) 🏗️ Best practices for database connections and queries 📚 Clear documentation and usage examples
+🧪 Basic testing setup for database operations

+## 🏃‍♂️ Quick Start

+Choose your preferred ORM template
+Copy the template to your project directory
+Run the installation commands provided in each template's README Configure your database credentials in the .env file Start building your API server immediately

+Perfect for developers who want to skip the boilerplate setup and focus on building features.
+Whether you're working with SQL databases, MongoDB, or need TypeScript support, there's a template ready for your next project.

+## 🎯 Use Cases

+Rapid prototyping and MVP development
+Learning different ORM patterns and approaches Starting new microservices with consistent database patterns Comparing ORM performance and developer experience Educational purposes and team onboarding

+Stop spending time on database setup and start building your application logic faster.

 ## 🚀 Quick Start

 1. **Clone and Setup**